Join Victoria Park Singers

-The termly cost for Spring 2022 is £115.
+The termly cost for Autumn 2022 is £120.
 Fees help to pay for the cost of music scores, venue hire, concerts, pianist when required, MP3s etc. Please contact me if you have any questions.

 Occasionally you may be asked to pay a deposit for certain pieces of sheet music, which is returned at the end of term.

 We have a bursary scheme for people on a low income who are unable to afford choir fees.
 Victoria Park Singers Choir Bursary is for adults aged 18+ who would like to attend the choir but due to their financial situation are currently unable to do so.
 We are particularly interested in giving the bursary to people who think that singing would have a positive impact on their physical or mental health.
 Please click HERE to download the form.